The partnership between the Chief Executive and Kaihautū KaihautūMāori leaderMāori | noun reflects the bicultural nature of the Museum.

 Jake has over twenty years of experience in the tourism industry, working across general management, operations, specialist tourism retail sales and all aspects of the distribution chain.

 In 2007, Jake’s background in governance began with his appointment as Director of the Falkland Islands’ Development Corporation, and General Manager of the Tourism Board.
 During this period, he also completed a postgraduate degree in Financial Management, which led to his next governance role as Director of i-SITE New Zealand.

 From 2015, Jake was Head of Tourism at Wētā Workshop for seven years; this encompassed all aspects of strategy and management, from sales and marketing through to operational delivery and HR.
 In 2020, Jake led the opening of Wētā Workshop’s new Auckland experience, Wētā Workshop Unleashed.

-Jake is a member of the Tourism Export Council Board and the Business Events Aotearoa Board.
+Jake is a member of the Tourism Export Council Board.